 Will the GDC take action against me if I depart from guidance?

-In the first place, it is important to keep up-to-date with the latest authoritative guidance from the Chief Dental Officers, the NHS and the GDC.
-The DDU recommends that you:
+In the first place, it's important to keep up to date with the latest authoritative guidance from the Chief Dental Officers, the NHS and the GDC.
+We recommend that you:

-- Check relevant websites regularly.
-The DDU has produced a dento-legal update on COVID-19 which is available on our website and includes relevant links.
+- check relevant websites regularly.
+We've produced a dento-legal update on COVID-19, which is available on our website and includes relevant links

 The GDC has acknowledged that its guidance will not cover every potential scenario.